Exporting to United Arab Emirates

 -

 The UAE government aims to increase the contribution of clean sources to the country’s energy mix.
-However, oil, gas and nuclear remain vital to the sector.
-The government aims to invest 600 billion United Arab Emirates Dirham by 2050 to meet the growing energy demand and ensure sustainable growth for the country's economy.
+The government aims to invest 600 billion United Arab Emirates dirham by 2050, to meet growing energy demand and ensure sustainable growth for the country's economy.

 Nuclear

-There’s a continuing need for nuclear power in the UEA and the country’s first nuclear power plant is in the pipeline.
+There’s a continuing need for nuclear power in the UAE and the country’s first nuclear power plant is now in operation.
 There are supply chain opportunities for UK businesses in research and development, waste management, and education and training.
 Companies willing to invest and enter into joint ventures are welcomed.

 Sustainability